yorkxin/vscode-coffeescript-support/README.md

 - :ballot_box_with_check: Syntax check while typing
 - :ballot_box_with_check: Show all Symbol Definitions Within a Document ("Go to symbol in file" command)
+- :ballot_box_with_check: Show all All Symbol Definitions in Workspace ("Go to symbol in workspace" command)

 ### Planned